Tutte Short Exact Sequences of Graphs: Preliminaries

+Note that $M_G$ depends on the choice of a vertex and we take this vertex to be $v_2$.
+For $M_{G/e}$ (recall that $e=(v_1,v_2)$), we take this to be the vertex $v_{1,2}$ (the vertex obtained by contracting $v_1$ and $v_2$).

 The toppling ideal of a graph is a binomial ideal that captures the chip firing moves on $G$.
 It has been studied in several works recently, for instance \cite{PerPerWil11}, \cite{ManStu13}.
 We briefly recall its definition here.
 Let $n \geq 2$.
-Let $Q_G=D_G-A_G$ be the Laplacian matrix of $G$ where $A$ is the vertex-vertex adjacency matrix of $G$ and $D_G={\rm diag}({\rm val}(v_1),\dots,{\rm val}(v_n))$ is the diagonal matrix with its diagonal entries as the valencies of the corresponding vertices .
-Let $L_G$ be the sublattice of $\mathbb{Z}^n$ generated by the rows (or equivalently the columns) of $Q_G$.
+Let $Q_G=D_G-A_G$ be the Laplacian matrix of $G$, where $A_G$ is the vertex-vertex adjacency matrix of $G$ and $D_G={\rm diag}({\rm val}(v_1),\dots,{\rm val}(v_n))$ is the diagonal matrix with its diagonal entries as the valencies of the corresponding vertices.
+Let $L_G$, the Laplacian lattice of $G$, be the sublattice of $\mathbb{Z}^n$ generated by the rows (or equivalently the columns) of $Q_G$.
 Since the graph $G$ is connected, the Laplacian matrix $Q_G$ has rank $n-1$.
-Hence, $L_G$ also has rank $n-1$ and is a finite index sublattice of the root lattice $A_{n-1}$.
+Hence, the lattice $L_G$ also has rank $n-1$ and is a finite index sublattice of the root lattice $A_{n-1}$.
 The toppling ideal $I_G$ of $G$ is the lattice ideal of the Laplacian lattice $L_G$.
 By definition,